DefinitionThis section has been translated automatically.

 IndicationThis section has been translated automatically.

-Lebrikizumab is indicated for the treatment of moderate to severe atopic dermatitis in adults and adolescents aged 12 years and over weighing at least 40 kg who are eligible for systemic therapy.
+Lebrikizumab is indicated and approved for the treatment of moderate to severe atopic dermatitis in adults and adolescents aged 12 years and over weighing at least 40 kg who are eligible for systemic therapy.

 Dosage and method of useThis section has been translated automatically.